 Students and teachers wishing to participate must attend a school or institution that is a member of the British Council’s Addvantage member scheme.

-The following countries will take part in Our Future 2019: Bulgaria, Croatia, Cyprus, Czech Republic, France, Greece, the Netherlands, Poland, Portugal, Romania, Slovakia and Spain.
+The following countries will take part in Our Future 2021: Bulgaria, Croatia, Cyprus, Czech Republic, France, Greece, Italy, the Netherlands, Poland, Portugal, Romania and Spain.

 HOW TO ENTER

-All the entries that meet the criteria will be shown on our competition video channel.
-Entries will be shortlisted and a panel of judges appointed by the British Council will choose one country winner and one runner-up for each age category.
-The country winners will then enter a regional final and judges will choose one regional winner for each category.
+All the entries that meet the criteria will be shown on our competition video page.
+Entries will be short-listed and a panel of judges appointed by the British Council will choose one regional winner and two runner-up winners for each age category.
 Two special mentions for the most popular entry and the teacher with the most entries will also be awarded a prize.

 Have you got a question about the competition?
 Email us at email@example.com